lubuntu-team/manual/source/1/1.3/installation.rst

 Selecting Keyboard Layout
 -------------------------

 Next select your keyboard layout, you can check your keyboard matches the keyboard shown picture shown.
 At the bottom you can type to make sure your layout is correct.
-The keyboard model version lets you choose different layouts and the right column gets different variants.
-When you have selected your keyboard layout, move on to the next stage of the installation.
+The :guilabel:`Keyboard Model` menu lets you choose different layouts and the right column gets different variants.
+When you have selected your keyboard layout press the :guilabel:`Next` button to move on.

 .. image:: keyboard.png

 Setting up partitions
 ---------------------

-If all you want is Lubuntu on your machine, you can select the erase disk.
+If all you want is Lubuntu on your machine, you can select the :guilabel:`Erase` disk button.
 This will format the disk and **delete all data on the disk**,  which is why having your data backed up before this point is extremely important.
 If you choose to do this you can continue on to user setup.

 .. warning::
    Erasing your entire disk or partition may cause you to lose data so please backup beforehand.